 The IB Theatre Arts program is designed to give the students the opportunity to understand the significance of the art and to develop an appreciation of theatre by creating it and studying it.
 This program is designed to involve the whole student; body and mind.
 In addition, students will be provided an opportunity to explore the rich historical, societal, and cultural significance of theatre throughout the world.
 IB candidates have the option of completing the Standard Level program consisting of the following components: 25% Research Commission, 25% Practical Play Analysis, 25% Performance Skills and Theatre Production, 25% Portfolio.
-The Higher Level program consists of the following components: 25% Research Commission, 25% Practical Play Analysis, 25% Performance Skills and Theatre Production, 25% Portfolio and Individual Project.
+The Higher Level program consists of the following components: 25% Research Commission, 25% Practical Play Analysis, 25% Performance Skills and Theatre Production, 25% or comparable private music instruction in grades 9 or 10